Shizuka Arakawa: Senior career

 Arakawa was the senior national Japanese champion in both 1998 and 1999.
 She made her Olympic debut when she represented Japan in the 1998 Winter Olympics in Nagano at age 16.
 The Emperor and Empress of Japan attended the ladies' free skate event.
 She placed 13th at the Nagano Olympics.
 At that time, she was ranked number 2 in Japan.
 In 2002, Arakawa finished second at Japan's national championships and, as a result, was not named to the Japanese 2002 Winter Olympics team.

 During the 2002–2003 skating season, Arakawa won the Asian Winter Games and the Winter Universiade.
 She earned her second consecutive silver medal at the Four Continents Championships.
 She took the bronze at the NHK Trophy, and placed fifth at the Cup of Russia.
 She qualified for the ISU Grand Prix Final, where she finished fourth.
 She later placed third at the Japanese Nationals, marking her fifth medal from this meet, with two golds and two silvers from previous seasons.

-In 2004, she won the World Championships in Dortmund, Germany, after landing seven clean triple jumps.
+In 2004, she won the World Championships in Dortmund, Germany, defeating Americans Sasha Cohen and Michelle Kwan, after landing seven clean triple jumps.
 She was the third Japanese woman to win this title after Midori Ito who won in 1989 and Yuka Sato in 1994.
 Arakawa had planned to retire after the 2004 World Championships, but her victory there convinced her to change her plans.

+In 2005, Arakawa won the NHK Trophy and came in second place at the Grand Prix Finals.
 At the 2005 World Championships, Arakawa finished 9th, a disappointment which she later credited as a motivation to stay in the sport and regain top form.
 She felt she could not quit on such a down note.
 In November 2005, Arakawa changed coaches to Nikolai Morozov.